Distributed-System-Concepts-and-Design/Assignment-1/README.md

 ## GRPC Online SHopping Platform Assumptions:
 1) ProductName+Category is unique for each product
-2) '#' does not come in prdouctName or category
+2) '#' and '$' does not come in prdouctName or category